Screenshot by Victor Agreda Jr.

 This attention to detail is a testament to Pixelmator Pro’s Apple-esque design, and that carries through into the engineering, which we’ll get to in a moment.
 There are a few palettes that float above the interface, but this is a relatively minor gripe.
 (The most notable exception is Apple’s system-wide color picker, which looks ancient these days and stubbornly appeared in the lower left of my gigantic screen every time I opened it.)

 A number of pro photographers initially groused about Pixelmator Pro’s lack of interface customization.
 In Photoshop, you can change the default dark grey to black, white, or the more eyeball-friendly medium grey.
 I won’t go into why eye strain can be a problem with a “dark” interface as you can read more about that here.
-Luckily, Pixelmator 1.2 added a “light appearance” but it’s only available in Mojave.
+Luckily, Pixelmator 1.2 added a “light appearance,” but it’s available only in Mojave.

 Photoshop presents layers with thumbnails in various sizes and adds masks or clipping layers visually.
 This interface has been around since the early days of Photoshop.